leowebguy/proper-name/README.md

 Proper Name plugin for Craft 3
 ===

-Proper Name is a Craft 3 plugin intended to reduce liability and improve SEO by preventing biased (gender, ethnicity...) and/or copyrighted (shutterstock, getty...) and other not desired/recommended assets naming.
+Proper Name is a Craft 3 plugin intended to reduce liability and improve SEO by preventing biased (gender, ethnicity...), copyrighted (shutterstock, getty...) and other not desired/recommended assets naming.

 ### Installation